maziac/DeZog/design/audio.md

 The ZSimulationView transfers the data to the web view at about the "updateFrequency".

-In ZxAudio it is decoded and audio frame buffer with the sampels are created and started at the right timing.
+In ZxAudioBeeper it is decoded and audio frame buffer with the samples are created and started at the right timing.

 # Overview